industrialdev/wicket-wp-account-centre/docs/acc-options.md

 - Ability to assign security roles (e.g., Org Editor).
 - Ability to remove members from the roster.

+> The org-roster library also exposes its own per-site access-control layer
+> (`access.permissions.prevent_owner_removal`,
+> `access.permissions.owner_removal_requires_membership_owner_role`, and
-> The org-roster library also exposes its own access-control layer.
-See [CONFIGURATION.md](../ORM/product/CONFIGURATION.md) for the canonical `access.permissions.*` keys (`prevent_owner_removal`, `owner_removal_requires_membership_owner_role`, role-only management access, etc.).
-ACC options are the global toggle surface; the org-roster config is the per-site authority.
+> role-only management access).
+ACC options are the global toggle surface;
+> the org-roster config is the per-site authority and overrides these.

 ### Configuration Storage
 - **Provider**: HyperFields (`estebanforge/hyperfields`).